HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ### CSS Modules

-So, the problem with conventions is that they require discipline, diligence, and consistency from humans; while humans are notoriously sloppy, lazy, and undisciplined.

-Well, that’s why we invented computers.
+Well, if the problem with conventions is that they require discipline and consistency from undisciplined and sloppy humans, that’s why we invented computers.
 Rather than cajole and persuade developers and then hope against hope that they nobody screws things up, we can just give the job of naming things to a computer.

 [CSS Modules](http://glenmaddern.com/articles/css-modules), a build-time tool created by Australian developer Mark Dalgleish, basically automates a BEM-style prefixing scheme.
 It lets you break your